 6] Learning the Keyboard Shortcuts

 Learning the keyboard shortcuts takes time and cannot be done overnight.
-It’s a matter of practice, and it also helps you to become inefficient Windows user.
-In this section, we present to you a list of some of the most common shortcuts used all over the world.
+It’s a matter of practice, and it also helps you to become an inefficient Windows user.
+Here is a list of some of the most common shortcuts.

 - Windows Key + E: Opens the File Explorer